It's your Slack workspace. You want it to work with you. To work for you.

 Internal integrations can do what Slack apps can do.
 Internal integrations are Slack apps.
 They just integrate with the stuff you want them to.

-Sign in with Slack is one way to allow your team members to sign in to an internal application with their Slack credentials.
+Sign in with Slack is one way to allow your members to sign in to an internal application with their Slack credentials.

 It all depends on what your needs are.
 Use integrations to tie systems together, customize employee onboarding, reinforce cultural rituals, and send out those TPS reports everyone loves.